shanegibbs/snowy-lang/README.md

 * Get a basic language structure in place
  * Similar syntax to Ruby
  * Typing > Ruby typing
- * As powerful as C/C++ but easier to wite
+ * As powerful as C/C++ but easier to write
 * Invistigate questions

 ### Questions

 * Why is dependency management so hard?
-* Why are some of the most popular languages so slow? (performance wise)
+* Why are some of the most popular languages slow? (performance wise)
 * Can memory management be easier?

 ### Notes